DESCRIPTION OF THE INSTITUTION:

 Access to a complete set of existing laboratory infrastructure and equipment to ensure a fruitful stay and the fullfilment of the objectives in due time.

 Candidates will join an integrated, enthusiastic, and multidisciplinary institute making high quality research and impactful contributions to the energy and sustainability fields.

 CIC energiGUNE will also help smooth the transition for you and your family, providing a welcome program that offers help with accommodation and addresses other aspects to help you integrate into the local environment (such as free language courses, help with schools for children…).

 CIC energiGUNE is located close to the city of Vitoria-Gasteiz (Spain), in the heart of the Basque Country.
 The Basque Country is the region with the highest R&D investment in Spain, with more than 20.000 researchers.
 The basque research ecosystem comprises a solid and collaborating community composed of universities, technology and cooperative research centers.

-The selection process ends once a candidate is selected.
+The selection process ends once the candidate is selected.

 CIC energiGUNE is committed to affirmative action, equal opportunity and the diversity of its workforce.

-- A good team player who can collaborate with other groups, academic and industrial partners
+- A team player who can collaborate with other groups, technical centers, and industries